Play Live Radio

 Sound Transit

-People going to the games at the renamed Seattle Stadium during the tournament can find more information at Sound Transit’s website.
+There are multiple stations close to the renamed Seattle Stadium.
+People going to the games during the tournament can find more information at Sound Transit’s website.

 ORCA now has a tap-to-pay option, which allows riders to use any contactless debit or credit card to pay their fare.
 The agency also has a new overnight ST Express bus service from Seattle-Tacoma International Airport to downtown Seattle.